 - Sign language

-If parents can see a pattern to a child’s behavior, they can plan ahead to increase communication in certain situations.
+If parents can see a pattern of a child’s behavior, they can plan ahead to increase communication in certain situations.
 When families can follow routines, children learn what to expect.
 If a child knows the sequence of activities, he can be calmer.
 Children benefit from repeated explanations about their activities so they can learn the words to discuss them!

 Children may become frustrated when they are told to change activities.
 If this is noticed as a behavior pattern, families can plan their communications for these situations.
 Families can help children be aware of what’s next.
 For example, parents can be prepared to set a timer for five minutes and explain soon it will be time to come inside to eat.
 If families know a child becomes upset about getting into a car, drawings might be made to show what the child will do when the rides end.